Women with low response to IVF cycles

 The following are the most common causes of poor ovarian response:

-- Age: It is inversely proportional to the ovarian reserve.
-The older the woman, the more difficult it is to conceive due to reduced quantity/quality of eggs.
+- Age: It is inversely proportional to ovarian reserve.
+The older a woman is, the more difficult it is to conceive due to reduced egg quantity/quality.

 Negative effects